 To start, there are three classifications of amino acids:

 There are 20 different kinds of amino acids.
 Here they are, broken down by category:

 Now, let’s look at the amino acids our bodies can’t produce but that we still need every day: essential amino acids.

 Here’s why each of the nine essential amino acids is so important:

-It’s not surprising that many people take amino acid supplements or eat a diet rich in essential amino acid foods, such as eggs and beef, to build strong bodies with defined muscle mass.
+It’s not surprising that many people take amino acid supplements or eat a diet rich in essential amino acid foods, such as eggs and beef, to obtain these amino acid benefits.
 After all, several essential amino acids provide us with energy, healthy tissues, and muscle growth and maintenance.
 Three essential amino acids in particular — isoleucine, leucine, and valine — are commonly found in workout supplements.
 That’s because their branched-chain structure is good for muscle recovery, decreasing fatigue, and boosting athletic prowess, especially when it comes to strength.